 1. a.
-Number of affiliations with trade and industry chambers/ associations.
+Number of affiliations with trade and industry chambers/associations.

-The Company has below affilations/ memberships with trade and industry chambers/ associations.
+The Company has below affiliations/ memberships with trade and industry chambers/ associations.

 b.
-List the top 10 trade and industry chambers/ associations (determined based on the total members of such body) the entity is a member of/ affiliated to.
+List the top 10 trade and industry chambers/associations (determined based on the total members of such body) the entity is a member of/ affiliated to.

-Sr. No. Name of the trade and industry chambers/associations Reach of trade and industrychambers/ associations (State/National) 1 Retailers Association of India (RAI) 2 Clothing Manufacturers Association of India (CMAI) 3 Confederation Of Indian Industry (CII) National 4 India Fashion Forum 5 Better Cotton Initiative (BCI) - Hadorial 6 Federation Of Indian Chamber of Commerce & Industry (FICCI) 7 Bombay Chamber of Commerce 8 Maharashtra Economic Development Council State
+Sr. No. Name of the trade and industry chambers/associations Reach of trade and industry chambers/associations (State/National) 1.
+1. Retailers Association of India 2.
+Confederation Of Indian Industry Nie Atlanta 3.
+Federation Of Indian Chamber of Commerce & Industry - National 4.
+Sombay Chamber of Commerce 5.
+6. Maharashtra Economic Development Council State